MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-get-data-tile.png "Get data tile")

-In the next two Data Manager sections (*Data Sources* and *Common Connectors Guidance*), we will explain how to bring data from many of your sources:
+In the next two Data Manager sections (*Data sources* and *Common connectors guidance*), we will explain how to bring data from many of your sources:

 - Transactional sources
 - Observational sources